samuelfenton/Faber/Assets/Imports/Voxeliser/README.md

 		-Animated: Works on models that use a skinned mesh renderer, typically for animated models.
 Will snap voxels onto a world grid regardless of transformation.
 		-Static: Creates a static mesh intended to remain in a static position or simply as a conversion.
 At initialisation will make the correct model mesh, but after, any transformations wont cause voxels to snap to grid.
 However this leads to little or no overhead.
 	- Perform Over Frames: In assisting with optimisation, calculations can occur over several frames as needed.
 This can lead to smoother gameplay but add more stutter to any animation.
-	-Separated Voxels: Voxels can be made up of completely unique verts or share verts with their neighbours.
-This will cause the texture to have a hard edge between or a smooth soft transition between them.
-Secondary effects is the increase in possible mesh size as less vertices are needed.
 	- Object With Mesh: This is the object that contains the model mesh.
 If not assigned it is assumed to be on the same object as the script.
 	- Delayed Initialisation: For any particular reason a delay of a single frame is needed before initialisation.
 Typically used when other meshes are generated at runtime and order of execution is unknown.
+	- Total Mesh Count: Due to the limitaiton of max vertices per mesh, several meshes can be used at once to get extra large or complex models
+	- Vert type: Change the behaviour of how the verts are created -Soft Edge: Voxels are made like a normal cube, 8 verts that are shared on each side.
+This can lead to some minor lighing artifacts due to the corner normal not being alligned with the face normal, but the the average of the three connected faces.
+		-Hard Edge: This increases the count of verts from 8 => 24, 4 for every face.
+This removes the lighting artifacts as each verts normal now follows the faces normal.
 	- Save Static Mesh: When building a static mesh, the mesh can be saved for later use rather than using the voxeliser every time.
 This variable when toggled in the inspector will create a save prompt, save the mesh.
 This only occurs when using the unity editor.
+	- Reset Save rotaion: When saving a static mesh, should the rotation be ignored?

 // Known Issues //
-Due to a limitation in unity meshes, there can be no more than 65535 vertices in a single mesh.
-As each voxel is 8 vertices, this leads to a hard limit of 8191 voxels per object.
-In the case of needing more, suggested that models are separated into several parts with each being voxelised.
 Jobs inherently cannot run for longer than 4 frames, given Voxeliser Burst includes two jobs to complete, when performing over multiple frames it will still be limited to a max of 8 frames, whereas Voxeliser can perform indefinitely.
-It currently does not work when using multiple submeshes, it can convert the mesh but will use only the first material.
+It currently works when using multiple submeshes, however will use only the first material on each individual submesh.